Gaming Hall of Fame

-The Gaming Hall of Fame was established in 1989 to recognize individuals who have played a significant role in the gambling-entertainment industry.
+The Gaming Hall of Fame was established in 1989 to recognize individuals who have played a significant role in the American gambling-entertainment industry.

+Ceremony and administration

 The Gaming Hall of Fame Ceremony takes place annually during G2E Las Vegas and is organized by the American Gaming Association (AGA) and its members to honor achievements in industry leadership and entertainment.
-Induction into the Gaming Hall of Fame is the highest honor accorded by the gambling-entertainment industry.
+Induction into the Gaming Hall of Fame is the highest honor accorded by the American gambling-entertainment industry.
 Each year, individuals who have distinguished themselves through significant contributions to the industry receive this distinction.
-More than 100 people have been inducted into the Gaming Hall of Fame since its inception in 1989.
+More than 100 people have been inducted into the Gaming Hall of Fame since its inception.

 Inductees

 People who have been inducted into the Hall of Fame are listed below, with their year of induction.